-Licenses, Permits, and Compliance with Other Bylaws:
+Licenses, Permits, and Compliance with Other Bylaws

 3.1 In their interpretation and application, the provisions of this Bylaw shall be held to be the minimum requirements adopted for the promotion of the public health, safety, and general welfare.
-Nothing in this Bylaw shall exempt any person from complying with the requirements of a building regulation Bylaw or any other Bylaw in force within the Rural Municipality of Rosthern or law within the Province of Saskatchewan or Canada; or from obtaining any license, permission, permit, authority, or approval required by this or any other Bylaw of the Rural Municipality of Rosthern or any law of the Province of Saskatchewan or Canada.
+Nothing in this Bylaw shall exempt any person from complying with the requirements of a building regulation Bylaw or any other Bylaw in force within the Rural Municipality of Rosthern or law within the Province of Saskatchewan or Canada; or from obtaining any license, permission, permit, authority, or approval required by this or any other Bylaw of the Rural Municipality of Rosthern or Canada.
 Where requirements in this Bylaw are in conflict with those of any other municipal, provincial, or federal requirements, the more stringent regulations shall prevail.